Collaboration Equilibrium in Federated Learning

 \section{Experiments}

 To demonstrate the effectiveness of SPO, we conduct experiments on synthetic data, a real-world UCI dataset \textbf{Adult}~\citep{kohavi1996scaling} and a benchmark data set \textbf{CIFAR10}~\citep{lecun1998gradient}.
 We use the following two ways to demonstrate the effectiveness of our proposed SPO:

 \begin{enumerate} \item exhaustive trying; we exhaustively try each subset to obtain the true OCS for each client.
 Then we compare the true benefit graph with the learned benefit graph by SPO; \item performance of the learned models; we compare the model performance learned by SPO with prior methods in PFL, as the optimality of the obtained benefit graph is reflected in the performance of the model learned based on the benefit graph. \end{enumerate}

-To intuitively demonstrate the motivation of \emph{collaboration equilibrium} and the effectiveness of SPO, we conduct experiments on synthetic data, a real-world multiple hospitals collaboration network using the electronic health record (EHR) data set \textbf{eICU}~\cite{pollard2018eicu}.
+To intuitively show the motivation of \emph{collaboration equilibrium} and the practicability of our framework, we conduct experiments on a real-world multiple hospitals collaboration network using the electronic health record (EHR) data set \textbf{eICU}~\citep{pollard2018eicu}.

 As SPO aims to achieve an optimal model utility by optimizing the personalized model on the PF of all clients, we use SPO to denote the model utility achieved by SPO.
-According to the OCS determined by SPO we achieve a CE for all clients and the model utility of each client in the CE can be different from the utility achieved by SPO.
+According to the OCS determined by SPO, we achieve a CE for all clients and the model utility of each client in the CE can be different from the utility achieved by SPO.
 We use CE to denote the model utility achieved in the CE without causing further confusion.
 We anonymously upload our source code in Supplementary Material.
 More implementation details can be found in Appendix.